MolBIFFM/diana/README.md

   -p PROCESSES, --processes PROCESSES
                         maximum number of concurrent processes (default: 4)
 ```
 A configuration file specifies a list of workflows processed sequentially.
 Multiple configuration files are processed concurrently.

 ---

-A workflow defines the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, optionally extending to proteins neighboring the input.

-The distribution of mass spectrometry measurements across and enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network and its individual communities as well as subsets of proteins from them based on measurements can be assessed.
-The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment by the input proteins, can be exported along comprehensive Cytoscape style specifications.

 ## Configuration

-The specification of input genes or proteins.
+Specification of input genes or proteins.

 ```json
 [